iopipe/iopipe-newrelic-migration-faq/README.md

 Yes.
 As part of the transition, we are offering a 30-day free trial of New Relic Serverless for IOpipe customers to assist with onboarding and promote retention.

-### Are there new features available on New Relic that were not on Iopipe?
+### Are there new features available on New Relic that were not on IOpipe?

 The New Relic agent provides additional auto-tracing capabilities out of the box, including numerous database technologies.

+New Relic allows users to gain observability for any application, not just for AWS Lambda based applications.

 New Relic’s interface allows users to create their own custom dashboards.